Mogontiacum: Legion and military camp

 The military camp founded by Drusus in 13/12 BCE was one of the two main bases for the planned campaigns into Magna Germania on the right bank of the Rhine.
 The choice of location, known today as Kästrich (derived from the Latin castra), was determined solely by strategic considerations: The Kästrich is a high plateau sloping steeply on three sides, 120 metres above "standard zero" overlooking the banks of the Rhine, which is slightly offset from the point where the Main flows into the Rhine.

 The legionary camp was intended to accommodate two Roman legions (around 12,000 men) from the early Principate period.
 Due to the large masses of troops during the campaigns, another military camp was built in Mainz-Weisenau.
 Auxiliary troops were primarily stationed there, as well as other legionary troops at times.

 The legionary camp on the Kästrich was built using a wood and earth technique.
 It had a polygonal layout and covered an area of around 36 hectares.
 The camp was already structurally altered in Augustan times and repeatedly in subsequent periods.
 Under Vespasian, the legionary camp was completely rebuilt in stone.
 Today, there is archaeological evidence of a total of five different rebuilding and expansion phases.
 After the withdrawal of the second legion in 89, the 22nd legion remained alone in the legionary camp.
 Experts are still debating whether the vacated area was used for the construction of the governor's palace and other administrative buildings.
-With the construction of the second city wall around 350 and the simultaneously decreasing presence of Roman troops in Mogontiacum, the legionary camp was abandoned.
-It was then located outside the city wall ring and was demolished.
+Around 350, the legionary camp, emptied by the decreasing presence of Roman troops in Mogontiacum and left outside the circuit of the newly-constructed second city wall, was demolished.
 Spolia of buildings from the camp were found in numerous forms during the demolition of the city wall foundations, especially at the end of the 19th and beginning of the 20th century.
 The so-called "Mainz Octagon" should be mentioned here as a representative building, which can be at least partially reconstructed thanks to extensive spolia finds that are now stored in the Mainz State Museum.
 Recent research has attributed it to a gateway similar to the Porta Nigra in Trier.
 It is possibly the monumental Porta praetoria facing the Rhine.
 The architectural elements can be dated to the last quarter of the 1st century by building inscriptions.
 The same applies to a large pillared hall with a central passageway, which may have been part of the praetorium.